Eamonbaloun/PC-Beginners-Guide/README.md

 ***Please do not skip this step; it is so important.***

-This step takes the longest and is the most important for making sure you get the most out of what you pay for.
-I have helped friends who bought a 144Hz monitor and never went into the Nvidia control panel to swap it from 60Hz to 144Hz, so the entire time they owned that monitor, they were never using the 144Hz that they paid for.
+This is the most time-consuming and important step in ensuring that you get the most value for your money.
+I've helped friends who bought a 144Hz monitor but never went into the Nvidia control panel to change it from 60Hz to 144Hz, so they never used the 144Hz that they paid for.
 (Also, everything in this guide is not a virus even if your anti-virus detects it as a virus, it is not.
 I have checked every file with [Virus Total](https://www.youtube.com/watch?v=verKqNVshS4)).

 **Watch as many of these videos as you can:**